albertyeh199909/Slack-imitation-group-project/seprinciples.md

 ### Encapsulation:
 We added getters and stopped using direct access to class fields.
 Also, for global variables we made python modules for server state and server constants which could be globally accessed via getters and setters.

-Newlines:

-- Grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)

 Errors:

 All errors would have a message describing that error, eg: